|All students||Mainstream students|

 |Percentage of pupils staying in education or entering employment||96%||96%|

 Chapel-en-le-Frith High School is highly unusual in England in consisting of a former special school merged with a mainstream secondary school.
 Our 34 place enhanced resource provision, the former special school, teaches an independent, non-GCSE curriculum to its students who typically have moderate to severe special educational needs.

-This merged arrangement makes the school’s data difficult to compare meaningfully with other schools.
+This unusual arrangement makes the school’s data difficult to compare meaningfully with other schools.
 Government data on the school, including the performance tables, combine the results of the enhanced resource students with those of the mainstream population.
-The “Mainstream students studying a GCSE curriculum” column in the table above presents the data without the enhanced resource cohort and provides a more accurate comparison with other schools locally and nationally.
+The data effectively averages the results of a special school with that of a mainstream comprehensive.